-The depth of field calculator allows you to find the depth of field of any aperture of any lens at any distance.
-The depth of field calculator also includes a 35mm equivalency calculation so you can see equivalent lens crop and depth of a given aperture on smaller or larger sensor cameras compared to full frame 35mm.
+The depth of field calculator allows you to find the depth of field of an aperture of any lens at any distance.
+The depth of field calculator also includes a 35mm equivalency calculation so you can see the equivalent lens crop and depth of a given aperture on smaller or larger sensor cameras compared to full-frame 35mm.

-These calculations are based off a circle of confusion of standard photo viewing distances.
+The Depth of Field calculator is based on a circle of confusion of standard photo viewing distances.

 Circle Of Confusion Sensor Values